Kobie Turner: Postseason

-Television appearance
+The Masked Singer

 In 2024, Turner competed in season twelve of The Masked Singer as "Goo" and had Keenan Allen (who competed in season nine as "Gargoyle") serving as his Masked Ambassador.
 After losing to "Wasp" in the Group B finals ("60s Night"), he was saved when Jenny McCarthy rang the Ding Dong Keep It On Bell.
 Turner was eliminated in the "Quarterfinals".

 Personal life

 Turner is known for his singing skills, having run three A cappella groups while in high school, earning him the nickname "The Conductor".
 He has performed the national anthem at Los Angeles Lakers and Los Angeles Kings games.
-He also released a single, a cover of House of the Rising Sun by The Animals, a song he covered in the show.
+He also released a single, a cover of "The House of the Rising Sun" by The Animals, a song he covered in the show.